 - Properties of Transforms

 - Common Transform Pairs

-The thing with the GATE exam is most of the questions are directly based upon the properties of transforms and if you will calculate them completely, a lot of time will be wasted and if you apply some property, it may be done in a short time but to apply properties you need to remember some transform pairs so that you can represent a signal in terms of some known signal and apply a property, so try to prepare all the transforms in this fashion only.
+The thing with the GATE exam is most of the questions are directly based on the properties of transforms and if you will calculate them completely, a lot of time will be wasted and if you apply some property, it may be done in a short time but to apply properties you need to remember some transform pairs so that you can represent a signal in terms of some known signal and apply a property, so try to prepare all the transforms in this fashion only.

 Laplace Transforms only exist for Continuous Time signals and is the most important transform as it is used in Engineering Mathematics and Control Systems as well and the only additional thing that comes here is the concept of Region of Convergence (ROC) as the same transform may have different inverses based on different ROCs.
-So please remember no Laplace Transform is complete without ROC and rest of the approach remains same as we need to follow three pronged approach.
+So please remember no Laplace Transform is complete without ROC and rest of the approach remains same as we need to follow three-pronged approach.

-One more thing that is introduced here is the concept of Initial Value and Final Value Theorem and one must always remember that final value only exists subject to the condition that the system is stable and sometime students may be fooled by this, so before applying final value theorem, please verify the stability.
+One more thing that is introduced here is the concept of Initial Value and Final Value Theorem and one must always remember that final value only exists subject to the condition that the system is stable and sometimes students may be fooled by this, so before applying final value theorem, please verify the stability.

-Z-Transform is the analogue of Fourier Transform but for the discrete time signals and hence the properties are very similar but there are some striking differences also like in case of Final Value Theorem so such differences must be clearly remembered but rest of the things and even concept of ROC remains the same.
+Z-Transform is the analogue of Laplace Transform but for the discrete time signals and hence the properties are very similar but there are some striking differences also like in case of Final Value Theorem so such differences must be clearly remembered but rest of the things and even concept of ROC remains the same.